Your School's Whatsapp Group - Join Us now

 24

-The traditional verse from of speech as dialogue in Twelfth Night is used to symbolize the
+The traditional verse form of speech as dialogue in Twelfth Night is used to symbolize the

 • A. impressiveness of the character